Q&A: Women bishops debate

-The Church of England's governing general synod has voted against allowing women to become bishops.
+The Church of England's general synod is considering new proposals for legislation allowing women to become bishops.
 We look at the background and possible consequences.

-The measure before the Synod would have made it lawful for women to be consecrated to the office of bishop.
+A measure before the synod in November 2012 would have made it lawful for women to be consecrated to the office of bishop.

 What happens now?